osandadeshan/markdown-quiz-app/quizzes/Quiz 1 - Basic Technical Skills.md

-# Quiz 1: Technical Skills - Java, Selenium, and TestNG
+# Quiz 1: Basic Technical Skills - Java, Selenium, and TestNG

 ## 1. What is the default access modifier for classes and members in Java? [single]